ilyesAj/the-magic-world-of-Kubernetes/Networking.md

 - does not understand HTTP
 - provides load balancing
-- is just used to reach services /  pods load-balancing three modes (first one is userspace  deprecated 🔫  ) are available for kube-proxy:
+- is just used to reach services /  pods load-balancing three modes (first one is user-space deprecated 🔫  ) are available for kube-proxy:
 ### IPtables
 iptables is a user-space application (no root needed) that allows configuring Linux kernel firewall (implemented on top of netfilter) by configuring chains and rules.